Plan now. Retire later.

 Any eligible employee of the College can participate in the tax deferred Group Supplemental Retirement Annuity(GSRA) portion of the plan.
 There are no service requirements.
 You may enroll and begin pre-tax contributions through payroll deduction at any time.

 To begin participation, you must enroll online with TIAA and provide a Salary Reduction Agreement to Human Resources.

 The Defined Contribution (DC) portion of the plan requires two benefit-eligible service years at an institution of higher learning prior to enrollment.
 The service requirement may be met at K or while employed at another institution.
 Your previous employer must complete the Verification of Service Credit form.
 5% base retirement contributions have been restored effective July 1, 2021.
-Matching contribution continuation will be determined at a later date based on economic conditions.
+Matching contributions have been restored effective July 1, 2022.

 Roth contribution option in the Defined Contribution and Tax-Deferred Annuity Retirement Plans 403(b) Beginning January 3, 2022.